-After she had remained at Mr. Warren's a week, Sabra thought she had better return to Jason's. had enjoyed herself very much.
-Mr. W. wished her to remain longer.
-But she chose to go back to Jason's.
-Being much delighted with her visit, she had much to tell Henrietta about her visit to Mr. P.'s; how Mr. P. had a colored servant named Peter, who stood behind his chair, ready to obey his orders; that he stood there during the time they were dining, which was two hours; that the table was cleared off three times: and this was their usual style.
-Henrietta informed her that there were many families in the city also lived in similar style.
-"But," said Sabra, "after dinner he told Peter to bring the children from the nursery; there was but one at table, and that one a daughter, named Lucella, a beautiful girl about twelve years old; that the other two, a son and daughter, were not considered old enough to come to the table, but took their meals in the nursery, or by themselves.
-The children appeared perfectly delighted to come to the dining-room, where her parents and the company were enjoying fruit and nuts, and they seemed as pleased to see Peter as any one, and would climb up and straighten his curly locks; and he would roll up the white of his eye, and show his teeth."
+After she had remained at Mr. Warren's a week, Sabra thought she had better return to Jason's.
+She had enjoyed herself very much.
+Mr. W. wished her to remain, and said he had other sons near her age, and he would like her for a daughter-in-law.
+We do not know whether they made any proposals, if so, we never heard of it.
+She soon returned to Jason's, much delighted with her visit, and had much to tell Henrietta about her visit to Mr. P.'s; how Mr. P. had a negro, named Peter, who stood behind his chair, ready to obey his orders, that he stood there during the time they were dining, which was two hours, that the table was cleared off three times, and this was their usual style.
+Henrietta informed her that there were many families in the city also lived in similar style. " But," said Sabra, "after dinner he told Peter to bring the children from the nursery; there was but one at the table, and that one a daughter, named Lucella, a beautiful girl about twelve years old; that the other two, a son and daughter, were not considered old enough to come to the table, but took their meals in the nursery, or by themselves.
+The children appeared perfectly delighted to come to the dining-room, where their parents and the company were enjoying fruit and nuts, and they seemed as pleased to see Peter as any one, and would climb up and straighten his curly locks, and he would roll up the white of his eye, and show his teeth."
+Sabra thought it strange; but they said he was an old servant, and they esteemed him very much.

-A few days after Sabra's return, her mother came for her to go home.
+A few days after her return, her mother came for her to return home.
 She said Samuel wished her to work in the shop, and that her father thought it would be a good opening for her.
 Samuel said he would give her a dollar and a quarter a week.
 Jason and Henrietta remonstrated against it, and said she ought to go to school.
-Jason said he would pay for her school and clothe her, but her mother said she had better go, for she could board at home, and she often wished Sabra to assist her; and if any of them were taken sick, they must have her.
-We may remark here, that wealthy farmers are deceived by the love of gain, when they think their children are doing well for themselves because they are earning money.
-They often become subjected to willing slavery, and neglect the cultivation of their minds.
+Jason said he would pay for her education, and clothe her, but her mother said she had better go, for she could board at home, and she often wished Sabra to assist her; and if any of them were taken sick, they must have her.
+We may remark here, that wealthy farmers are deceived by the love of gain, when they think their children are doing well for themselves, because they are earning money; they often become subjected to willing slavery, and neglect the cultivation of their minds.
 It was so with Sabra; for the few succeeding years were hard and laborious, with but little opportunity for cultivating her mind.